 Keep Your Information Secure

 Scammers may ask you for payment-the IRS will never ask for your credit or debit card information over the phone.
-Never access your tax or financial information on a public wifi access, as those are prime targets by scammers to hack into your account.
+Never access your tax or financial information on public wifi access, as those are prime targets by scammers to hack into your account.
 If they get into one of your accounts, it can be easy for them to access others, especially if you tend to use the same login credentials for all of your accounts.

 What if I have been scammed?

 As we explained in a previous post on phone scams, you need to do the following: